IIIF/api/source/api/presentation/2.0/index.md

 ###  7.3.
 Choice of Alternative Resources

-A common requirement is to have a choice between multiple images that depict the page, such as different under different lights, or taken at different times.
+A common requirement is to have a choice between multiple images that depict the page, such as being photographed under different lights or at different times.
 This can be accomplished by having a "oa:Choice" object as the resource, which then refers to the options to select from.
 It _MUST_ have one `default` and at least one further `item` to choose from.
 The images _SHOULD_ have a `label` for the viewer to display to the user so they can make their selection from among the options.

 The same construction can be applied to a choice between other types of resources as well.
 This is described in the [Multiplicity section][openannomulti] of the Open Annotation specification.